Pollman Fellowship in Real Estate and Urban Development

-Established in 2002 through the generous gift of Harold A. Pollman, the Pollman Fellowship is given to outstanding post-doctoral graduates in real estate, urban planning, and development to spend one year in residence as a Visiting Scholar at the Harvard University Graduate School of Design.
-Applicants in the fields of political economy, economic development, urban economics, and other areas in urban planning and development related to real estate and urban development are also encouraged to apply.
+Established in 2002 through the generous gift of Harold A. Pollman, the Pollman Fellowship in Real Estate and Urban Development is given to outstanding postdoctoral graduates in real estate, urban planning, and development to spend one year as a visiting scholar at the Harvard University Graduate School of Design.
+Applicants in the fields of economic development, political economy, urban economics, and other areas in urban planning related to real estate and urban development are also encouraged to apply.

-Post-doctoral candidates for the Fellowship should either have received their doctoral degree, or have submitted their dissertation for final awarding of the degree, before the expected start date of the fellowship.
-The Fellowship award is $30,000 plus medical benefits, and is to be used towards living and research expenses while the Fellow is resident in Cambridge.
-While at Harvard, the Fellow may audit courses, and may supplement the fellowship with teaching and research assignments with faculty.
-The Fellow is expected to produce at least one publishable paper in a refereed journal and to take part in research workshops, and to contribute to the life of the School.
-The Fellowship period is expected to be September 1 through August 31 of the following year.
+Postdoctoral candidates for the Pollman Fellowship should either have received their doctorate or have submitted their dissertation for final awarding of the degree.
+The fellowship award is $30,000, plus medical benefits, and is to be used towards living and research expenses.
+While at Harvard, the fellow may audit courses and may seek to supplement the fellowship with teaching and research assignments.
+The fellow is expected to produce at least one publishable paper in a refereed journal, to participate in research workshops, and to contribute to the life of the School.

 For a complete list of previous fellows, click here.
 Recent winners include:

 2022-2023 – Emmanuel Kofi Gavu (Ph.D., TU Dortmund University)

 2021-2022 – Maximilian Buchholz (Ph.D., University of Toronto)

 2017-2018 – Thomas Malone (Ph.D., University of Southern California)